microsoft/Qcodes/CONTRIBUTING.rst

 Figured out a new way to use QCoDeS?
 Found a package that makes your life better and easier?
 Got realtime analysis working after struggling with it for days?
-Write it on the "General" section of GitHub Discussions so we can keep our github more organized.
+Write about this on the "General" section of `GitHub Discussions
+<https://github.com/QCoDeS/Qcodes/discussions>`__ so we can all learn from your examples.

 Development
 -----------